-We have written guides for those where price is the main criterion.
-Depending on the type of space you are looking for, check out these articles:
+We’ve written guides for those whose main criterion is price.
+Depending on the type of space you’re looking for, check out these articles:

-- The cheapest online storage between 200 and 500 GB.
-These are the storage spaces that allow you to store a large amount of files, without having to worry too much about exceeding the online storage limit.
-Movies, music, photos, you can store the heaviest multimedia files here.
+- The cheapest online storage spaces between 200 and 500 GB.
+These are storage spaces that allow you to store a large quantity of files, without having to worry too much about exceeding the online storage limit.
+Films, music, photos – you can store even the heaviest multimedia files here.

-- The cheapest online storage between 1 and 5 TB.
-With this type of storage, you will probably be able to store all your files, or at least a large majority of them.
+- The cheapest online storage from 1 TB upwards.
+With this type of storage, you’ll undoubtedly be able to store all your files, or at least a large majority of them.

-Once you want more than a few gigabytes of data, free space is no longer enough.
+When you want more than just a few gigabytes of data, free space is no longer enough.
 Switching to paid online storage becomes necessary.
 Instead of synchronizing a small selection of files, it becomes possible to synchronize all your data in a few hundred gigabytes or a few terabytes.

-If you want to combine a large storage space in the cloud without paying a lot of money in the long run, there is the solution offered by pCloud and Icedrive.
+If you’d like to combine a large storage space in the cloud without paying a lot over the long term, there’s the solution offered by pCloud, Internxt, and Icedrive.

-These providers innovate by offering lifetime online storage.
+These providers innovate by offering online storage space for life.
 The user pays once, and can use the storage space for life.

 This original offer differs from the monthly or annual subscription usually offered by other cloud storage services.
-As we have calculated, the purchase of a pCloud or Icedrive storage space pays for itself in only 3 or 4 years.
+Internxt offers the cheapest and quickest return on lifetime cloud storage (only 2 years to fully recoup the purchase of the 2TB storage space compared to its annual subscription price).
+The purchase of a pCloud or Icedrive storage space also pays for itself very quickly, in just 3 or 4 years.
 See our article on lifetime online storage for more details.

-The lifetime offers from pCloud or Icedrive are also very original gift possibilities.
+Lifetime offers from pCloud, Internxt and Icedrive are also highly original gift ideas.

-The idea of giving a cloud storage space seems strange, but it can be very useful for people of all ages, as long as they own a smartphone and a computer, for example, or if they enjoy sharing their files with others.
+The idea of offering a cloud storage space seems strange, but it can be very useful for people of all ages, as long as they own a smartphone and a computer, for example, or enjoy sharing their files with others.

-The fact that an online storage space is paid for by subscription is probably the main reason that makes it hard to give as a gift: what’s the point of giving something that will have to be paid for again in a few months or in a year?
+The fact that an online storage space has to be paid for by subscription is probably the main reason why people don’t want to give it as a gift: what’s the point of giving something that will have to be paid for again in a few months or 1 year?

-But the lifetime cloud storage from pCloud and Icedrive changes the game and also becomes an ideal last minute gift.
+But lifetime cloud storage from pCloud and Icedrive changes all that, and also makes an ideal last-minute gift.

 A variant of the pCloud Lifetime storage space is dedicated to families.
-It is still a one-time payment for unlimited use over time.
+Again, it’s a one-off payment for unlimited use over time.

-The principle is that the user who owns the account manages the space he wants to allocate to each family member, up to a limit of 2TB in total.
+The principle is that the account-owning user manages the space he or she wants to allocate to each family member, up to a total limit of 2TB.

 Security, synchronization and sharing

-An extremely important feature of online storage is security, especially privacy.
-Yet, this aspect is often overlooked by users.
+An extremely important feature of online storage is security, and in particular the protection of privacy.
+Yet this aspect is often overlooked by users.

-Few of them realize that most of the most popular online storage providers (Google Drive, Dropbox, OneDrive, iCloud, etc.) have access to their data.
+Few of them realize that most of the best-known online storage providers (Google Drive, Dropbox, OneDrive, iCloud, etc.) have access to their data.

-This means that although the data stored on their servers is encrypted (encryption has become essential), the key to decrypt it is also stored on their servers.
+This means that although the data stored on their servers is encrypted (encryption has become indispensable), the key to decrypting it is also stored on their servers.

-This weakness is both a lack of privacy, but also an additional source of hacking.
-Indeed, a hacker who manages to find a breach to extract the decryption key from your data will be able to access it without any problem, with all the problems that this implies.
-Not to mention that ill-intentioned employees could also get their noses into your data.
+This weakness is both a shortcoming in terms of privacy, and an additional source of piracy.
+Indeed, a hacker who manages to find a way to extract the decryption key from your data will be able to access it without any problem, with all the problems that this implies.
+Not to mention the fact that ill-intentioned employees could also get their noses into your data.

-To address this, we prefer cloud storage that offers private end-to-end encryption.
+To counter this, we prefer cloud storages that offer private end-to-end encryption.
 In short, these providers don’t store the data encryption key.
-You are the only one who knows it, and thus the only one who can access your data.
+You’re the only one who knows it, and therefore the only one who can access your data.

 Ease of use and interfaces

-The ease of use of online storage is not to be overlooked.
+The ease of use of online storage should not be overlooked.
 Many of us started using online storage with Dropbox or Google Drive.
-Most of the existing services follow the same principle of synchronizing all files in a dedicated folder.
+Most existing services follow the same principle of synchronizing all files in a dedicated folder.

-It should be noted that some providers are only available in English.
-This is unfortunately the case of Sync.com which, although excellent and very secure, is only available in English.
+It’s worth noting that some providers are only available in English.
+This is unfortunately the case with Sync.com, which, although excellent and highly secure, is only available in English.